chromium/chromium/extensions/docs/security_faq.md

 enabled, this may be a security bug; please report any such bugs [here][new-security-bug].

+### What privileges does the Debugger permission grant an extension?
+What privileges should it lack?

+The debugger permission should grant an extension the power to automate any website.
+This may extend to driving interactions with that site which are not possible using JavaScript on the site itself, but instead normally require user interaction with Chrome features.

+The debugger permission does not allow automating parts of the Chromium browser unrelated to websites.
+Automating WebUI or settings, installing extensions, downloading and executing a native binary, or executing custom code outside the sandbox should not be possible for an extension with the debugger permission.

 ### I've found a security bug in an extension.
 Is this a security bug in Chromium?

 This depends on the extension.